T. F. O'Rahilly

-Thomas Francis O'Rahilly (Tomás Ó Rathile; 11 November 1882 – 16 November 1953) was an Irish scholar of the Celtic languages, particularly in the fields of historical linguistics and Irish dialects.
+Thomas Francis O'Rahilly (Tomás Ó Rathile; 11 November 1882 – 16 November 1953) was an influential Irish scholar of the Celtic languages, particularly in the fields of historical linguistics and Irish dialects.
 He was a member of the Royal Irish Academy and died in Dublin in 1953.
-He is the creator of O'Rahilly's historical model, which has a mixed legacy.
+He is the creator of O'Rahilly's historical model, which has since been discredited.

 Early years and education

-He was born in Listowel, County Kerry, Ireland to Thomas Francis Rahilly of Ballylongford, Co.
-Kerry and Julia Mary Rahilly (née Curry) of Glin, Co.
-Limerick.
+He was born in Listowel, County Kerry, Ireland to Thomas Francis Rahilly of Ballylongford, County Kerry and Julia Mary Rahilly (née Curry) of Glin, County Limerick.
 He was the seventh of his parents fifteen children.
 His younger sister was the scholar Cecile O'Rahilly.